 - Closely moored boats will not bump into each other.

 - Less damage to the bank or bank protection – or pulling of stakes.

 - The boat will not tend to bump the bank with passing boats wash – as much as if short ropes are used.

-Of course, those who use rivers and coastal cruising will know this already – because all sailors are aware of tides and other variations – and will know about springs and long lines for mooring in docks and harbours.
+Of course, those who use rivers and coastal cruising will know this already.
+All sailors are aware of tides and other variations and will know about springs and long lines for mooring in docks and harbours.
 The RYA recommend a length of line equal to about three times the expected change (or shortest route) in level, as a guide.

-Regular river users will also know about always mooring facing up-stream, offering the bow to the on-coming flow and the bow-line to be long, to cope with any changes in flow and level.
+Regular river users will also know about always mooring facing up-stream.
+This offer the bow to the on-coming flow and allows the bow-line to be long, to cope with any changes in flow and level.

 When boats are moored without wasting too much space between them – long lines suggest that the ropes from each boat should overlap.
 This is essential if the boats are not to bump into one another as other boats pass and suggests that permanent moorings should always provide dual mooring posts or rings at each end of adjoining pitches.
 It also suggests that when using mooring pins or stakes – that neighbouring boats should overlap their mooring lines in order to moor closer together.

 Theround turn and two half hitches is probably the standard method to attach a line to a ring, post or bollard for mooring a boat (or even a tree or branch).
 However, it is also preferred by many cruising boat-owners to pass the rope around or through a bollard or ring, and back to the boat to tie off – for security and also to halve the load on the rope when under strain from the moving water.

 If a stake in the ground is to be used, the same might apply – some stakes have an eye to pass the rope through.
 Also for security reasons it is less likely that pranksters will unhitch the rope if is through an eye or ring, or is tight around a bollard a couple of turns – and the knot is tied on the boat.